-The Loy Center is located on the North side of Elon's campus.
 The Loy Center was given to Elon by Mr. Bill Loy in loving memory of his wife, Lib Apple Loy, a 1947 graduate of Elon.
 While a student at Elon College, Mrs. Loy become a member of Beta Omicron Beta sorority (now Elon's Delta Zeta Chapter, founded at Elon in 1972).
 The Apple family gave Elon the land for the Loy Center courtyard at the formal dedication ceremony on November 1987.
-Since its inception in 1987, the university-owned Loy Center has tripled in size and now houses 19 chapter facilities.
-Due to the demand for fraternity and sorority housing, Greek Life also uses an additional 2 facilities located in Colonnades B Hall.
+Since its inception in 1987, the university-owned Loy Neighborhood has tripled in size and now houses 19 chapter facilities.

-The Loy Center Spirit Rock has been a part of Elon University Greek Life since the dedication of the Loy Center in 1987.
+The Loy Neighborhood Spirit Rock has been a part of Elon University Greek Life since the dedication of the Loy Neighborhood in 1987.
 It symbolizes the pride, spirit, and unity of the chapters that make up the Greek Community.

-Elon decided to go with the garden concept based on their research from other institutions.
+In September of 2001, the university created a task force, led by Smith Jackson, Vice President for Student Life and Dean of Students and Scott Nelson, Assistant Dean of Students.
+The task force was created to consider the proposal and complete research as to what other institutions were installing in the plot tradition.
+In October of 2003, members of the administration traveled to several different institutions and developed a final proposal indicating that the location for a permanent memorial for Elon's NPHC groups should be behind the Moseley Center at the top of the Loy Neighborhood, and that each chapter would be commemorated with a stone monument.
+In the Fall of 2004, Elon decided to design with the garden concept based on their research from other institutions.
 Elon and the NPHC members agreed this space should be preserved forever and treated with the respect and care that it deserves.
 The NPHC Garden will be a space for all members of the Elon community to appreciate the history of the National Pan-Hellenic Council and its member organizations.
 No permanent alterations will be made to the garden in order to protect its beauty for years to come.
-Thus, this space will be referred to as the National Pan-Hellenic Council Garden.